qibin0506/SFND_3D_Object_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Rubric

+### FP.5 : Performance Evaluation 1
+Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+Describe your observations and provide a sound argumentation why you think this happened.

+TTC from Lidar is not correct because of some outliers and some unstable points from preceding vehicle's front mirrors, those need to be filtered out .
+Here we adapt a bigger shrinkFactor = 0.2, to get more reliable and stable lidar points.
+Then get a more accurate results.

+### FP.6 : Performance Evaluation 2
+Run several detector / descriptor combinations and look at the differences in TTC estimation.
+Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
+As with Lidar, describe your observations again and also look into potential reasons.

+when get a robust clusterKptMatchesWithROI can get a stable TTC from Camera. if the result get unstable, It's probably the worse keypints matches.

+The TOP3 detector / descriptor combinations as the best choice for our purpose of detecting keypoints on vehicles are: SHITOMASI/BRISK
+SHITOMASI/BRIEF
+SHITOMASI/ORB